acrarshin/RPNet/README.md

 * To evaluate on any one of the other three datasets: `sh evaluate_detectors_CPSC.sh`
 * To evaluate on the NSTDB dataset: `sh evaluate_nstdb.sh`

-Details on possible changes that can be made to the scipt will be mentioned in the script
+Details on possible changes that can be made to the scipt will be mentioned in the script.
+We would like to acknowledge Mr Bernd Porr whose repo we forked for the [implementation](https://github.com/berndporr/py-ecg-detectors) of the traditional ECG Detectors.